filip-herceg/filip-herceg/README.md

 And of course not to fail the upcoming tests :)

 ###
-More to come it is 03:49 already I still stuff to do.
+More to come it is 03:49 already and I have still stuff to do.
 Will continue in a few days probably.